wkumari/draft-wkumari-dnsop-alt-tld/README.md

    in the name resolution process, or simply applications that perform special handling of this particular alternate namespace.

+Kumari & Sullivan        Expires March 28, 2016                 [Page 3]

+Internet-Draft               Reserve ALT TLD              September 2015

    In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
-These new strings are "alternate" strings and are not registered anywhere or
+These new strings are "alternate" strings and are not registered anywhere or part of the DNS.

-Kumari & Sullivan        Expires March 16, 2016                 [Page 3]

-Internet-Draft               Reserve ALT TLD              September 2015

-   part of the DNS.
 However they appear to users and to some applications to be TLDs.
 Issues may arise if they are looked up in the DNS.
 These include: